Phosphoglycerate dehydrogenase

-It is also possible that two substrates of this enzyme are 2-hydroxyglutarate and NAD^{+}, whereas its 3 products are 2-oxoglutarate, NADH, and H^{+}.
+In the first reaction, the two substrates are 3-phosphoglyceric acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are phosphohydroxypyruvic acid (i.e. 3-phosphonooxypyruvic acid), reduced NADH, and a proton.
+This enzyme can also catalyse the interconversion of α-hydroxyglutaric acid and α-ketoglutaric acid using the same cofactors.

 As of 2012, the most widely studied variants of PHGDH are from the E. coli and M. tuberculosis genomes.
 In humans, this enzyme is encoded by the PHGDH gene.

 Function

 3-Phosphoglycerate dehydrogenase catalyzes the transition of 3-phosphoglycerate into 3-phosphohydroxypyruvate, which is the committed step in the phosphorylated pathway of L-serine biosynthesis.
 It is also essential in cysteine and glycine synthesis, which lie further downstream.
 This pathway represents the only way to synthesize serine in most organisms except plants, which uniquely possess multiple synthetic pathways.
 Nonetheless, the phosphorylated pathway that PHGDH participates in is still suspected to have an essential role in serine synthesis used in the developmental signaling of plants.

 Because of serine and glycine's role as neurotrophic factors in the developing brain, PHGDH has been shown to have high expression in glial and astrocyte cells during neural development.